What Private Label Gummies Really Cost

 The “hidden cost stack” behind a gummy quote

-Ingredient costs matter, but gummies tend to behave like a throughput-and-yield business.
-The real cost of a private label gummy is usually spread across four buckets-and only one of them is the formula.
+Ingredient costs matter, but gummies are a throughput-and-yield business.
+The real cost breaks into four buckets — and only one is the formula.

 1) Ingredients (plus processing aids and coatings)

-This is the part everyone expects: sweeteners, flavors, colors, acids, the gelling system, and any coatings.
-What’s easy to miss is that processing aids and coating systems can change how efficiently gummies run and package, which affects cost indirectly.
+This is the obvious one: sweeteners, flavors, colors, acids, the gelling system, and any coatings.
+But processing aids and coating systems can change how efficiently gummies run and package, which affects cost indirectly.

 2) Manufacturing complexity (time is money)

 Two gummies can have similar raw material costs and totally different manufacturing costs.
-Complexity shows up when a gummy requires tighter process controls, longer cure time, extra handling steps, or more sensitive changeovers.
-The more time your product occupies key equipment, the more it tends to cost-even before packaging starts.
+Complexity kicks in when a gummy requires tighter process controls, longer cure time, extra handling steps, or more sensitive changeovers.
+The longer it ties up key equipment, the more it costs — even before packaging starts.

 3) Packaging performance (where costs quietly balloon)

-Packaging is one of the most underestimated cost drivers in gummies.
-Even when the packaging components are inexpensive, the line behavior can make or break your unit economics.
+Packaging is one of the most underestimated cost drivers.
+Even cheap packaging can sink your unit economics if the line behavior is bad.

 Common packaging friction points include: